 - Super Enthusiastic – These letters are glowing, rave reviews that spotlight some areas where the candidate is outstanding, and exploit every opportunity to say the candidate is the best, either interpersonally or technically.

 - Personal – They demonstrate the recommender knows the candidate well.
 The recommender comments on the candidate’s objectives, motivation for pursuing an MBA degree, and personal background aspects that demonstrate remarkable character and potential.

 - Detailed – The narrative shares examples with specific details to which adcoms can relate, complete with vivid, memorable anecdotes, presenting additional insight into qualities that make the candidate stand out.

 - Strength-Reinforcing and Weakness-Mitigating – The letter compensates for deficiencies, like in cases where candidates with technical backgrounds have low verbal GMAT scores but write articulate and persuasive reports.

-Aringo MBA Admissions Consulting provides seven example reference letters, including letters submitted to the business schools at Stanford, Northwestern, and Columbia.
+Aringo MBA Admissions Consulting provides seven sample reference letters, including recommendations submitted to the business schools at Stanford, Northwestern Kellogg, and Columbia.
 Although some of the examples appear to follow older prompts and formats, their “MBA Recommendation Letter Example #7” appears to be a recent example that emphasizes the two magic questions.
-Note how each letter satisfies the hallmark criteria for outstanding advocacy we presented in the previous section.
+Note how each recommendation satisfies the hallmark criteria for outstanding advocacy we presented in the previous section.

 Yet many reasons exist to keep recommenders happy.
-Keep in mind that candidates who don’t win admissions during round one will need to ask their recommenders to write additional letters during round two.
+Keep in mind that MBA candidates who don’t win admissions during Round One may need to ask their recommenders to write additional letters during Round Two.
 Furthermore, recommenders can repurpose their writing during this process into letters that recommend candidates for jobs upon graduation.